Kosher restaurant: Dairy (milchig) dishes

-Other types of kosher businesses
+Other kosher businesses

 Many cities with Jewish communities also have kosher grocery stores.
 These can range in size from a corner store, similar in style to a delicatessen, or a full-sized supermarket similar in appearance to a big box store.
 As of 2010, the largest such store in the United States is Seven Mile Market in the Baltimore suburb of Pikesville.

 Corporate supermarket chains also sometimes have "kosher" sections inside their locations in Jewish areas that specialize in food that is popular among religiously observant Jews.

 Kosher cafeterias and food stands can sometimes be found at college and university campuses, Jewish community centers, hospitals, professional sports stadiums, and some tourist attractions.
 In some of these locations where special stands do not exist, prepackaged kosher sandwiches and other meals are offered, or can be pre-ordered.
 Some airlines also offer kosher meals when ordered in advance.

 Controversies

 With kashrut being a very sensitive issue, there have been many controversies surrounding the kosher-dining industry.